brunopk/sc-rpi/README.md

     </br>

 > Ensure the Raspberry Pi is properly connected to a wired or wireless.
-For more information about network configuration refer to [`/doc/network_configuration.md`](/doc/network_configuration.md)), also take a look at [`doc/systemd_configuration.md`](doc/systemd_configuration.md) as Linux services will be widely used for SC RPi.
+For more information about network configuration refer to [`/doc/network_configuration.md`](/doc/network_configuration.md)).
+Also, take a look at [`doc/systemd_configuration.md`](doc/systemd_configuration.md) as Linux services will be widely used for SC RPi.

 ## Development